timetravel152/Bootstrap-Portfolio/README.md

 Websites for your company or for yourself are easy to make with bootstrap!
 Later on javascript will add some cool animations to your pages.

+The page is mobile friendly and is able to adjust to the screen sizes.

 Screenshots